 The original Fairchild 670 hardware mix bus compressor is one of the most expansive hardware compressors in the world.
 It costs nearly $15000 if you want to buy the original hardware.

 Don’t be disappointed, Universal audio emulated the same feel in their plugin.
-And the costing is a fraction of original hardware.
+And the cost is a fraction of the original hardware.

 The coloration due to its variable mu method of gain reduction is really unique.
-It provides the glue and punches for that every mix and mastering engineers likes.
+It provides the glue and punches that every mix and mastering engineer likes.

-The attack time of not as fast as to yield to quick transient.
-Fairchild is famous for its unique color without changing your dynamics, provides us the full character tube compressor sound.
+The attack time of not as fast as to yield to a quick transient.
+Fairchild is famous for its unique color without changing your dynamics, providing us the full character tube compressor sound.

 A great mix bus compressor for mastering as well as in some areas of mixing.

 2. SSL G-Series

-SSL G0-Series was originally the part of the vintage SSL 4000 console which had been used in many big studios in the 70s.
+SSL G0-Series was originally part of the vintage SSL 4000 console which had been used in many big studios in the 70s.

 It has an auto-release function that intelligently guesses the release time for the given time.
-As well as the ratio from 1:5:1 to 10:1 makes it a great buss compressor of all time.
+As well as the ratio from 1:5:1 to 10:1 makes it a great bus compressor of all time.

 If you want the original analog feel in your mixes then you should use this bus compressor.

 3. Tube-Tech CL 2A

-With these features, CL 2A is a great compressor on all types of applications.
-But the main work of CL 2A is producing a warm, punchy sounding mix by using in the mix channel.
+With these features, CL 2A is a great compressor for all types of applications.
+But the main work of CL 2A is producing a warm, punchy-sounding mix by using the mix channel.

 Tube-Tech CL 2A is not made for transient heavy material, though the slower attack times than a VCA or FET, make it the first choice if you want the warmth, punch, and overall dynamic control over the track.